 The sounds of our appliances are often so familiar that they fade to the background.
 So much so that the tumbling of our dryer can even be considered soothing.
 So when you find your GE dryer making noise like squeaks and thumps, it can sound like a freight train running through the house.
-We’ll troubleshoot a dryer making loud noise to clarify what’s normal and abnormal and pinpoint the source of the sound.
+We’ll show you why you have a dryer making loud noise to clarify what’s normal and abnormal and pinpoint the source of the sound.

 Why Is My GE Dryer Making Noise?

 Though it can be alarming when your GE dryer runs loud, not every squeak and thump signifies a repair.
 We’ll offer some simple troubleshooting answers when asking, “Why is my dryer so loud?” as well as malfunctions that could be responsible.
-But first, we’ll clarify what’s normal and not so normal when it comes to dryer noise.
+But first, we’ll clarify what’s normal and not so normal when your dryer makes noise when tumbling.

 Normal GE Dryer Sounds

 As quiet as modern dryers have become, there is always some level of noise when they function.
 These sounds are all considered part of normal operation: